With Dual Diagnosis Treatment

 Call (855) 209-0799 to get 24/7 help with dual diagnosis treatment.

 Learn MoreHolbrook Counseling Center is a mental health facility in Mundelein, IL, located at 998 East Maple Street, in the 60060 zip code.
 Holbrook Counseling Center provides outpatient treatment.
-Holbrook Counseling Center provides group therapy, couples/family therapy and individual psychotherapy to children / adolescents, seniors 65 or older and adults.
+Holbrook Counseling Center provides group therapy, couples/family therapy and individual psychotherapy to seniors 65 or older, adults and children / adolescents.

 Learn MoreCall (855) 209-0799 to get 24/7 help with dual diagnosis treatment.